jwenjian/lucky-you/README.md

     - 1809

 > If you tested this app successfully on your OS that not listed here, welcome to submit an issue to tell us.

-### Known Issues

-Here are some known issues that need to be fixed:

-1. Cannot start app on Win7 Enterprise version with this error: "Entry Point Not Found in ole32.dll"

 ## License